sonatype-nexus-community/nexus-repository-installer/OPSDOC.md

 1. deploys rpm to staging
 2. deploys deb to staging
 3. deploys rpm to production
-4. deploys deb to staging
+4. deploys deb to production